allexoK/Esp32-Stick-Boards-Docs/README.md

 # ESP32-Stick
 ## Introduction:
 ESP32-Stick is a line of low-cost development boards for ESP32 with Ethernet support.
 The boards use LAN8720A chip for ethernet and CH340G USB-UART converter for communication with PC and programming.
-ESP32-Stick-PoE-A provides active Power-Over-Ethernet support, ESP32-Stick-PoE-P provides passive Power-Over-Ethernet support(5-57V).Programming is performed via USB connector.
+ESP32-Stick-PoE-P provides passive Power-Over-Ethernet support(9-57V).Programming is performed via USB connector.

 ## Features: